Dutchess County Fair & Other Fun New York State Fairs Including Three in NYC

 Dutchess County Fair Grounds, 6550 Springbrook Avenue

 The bucolic fairgrounds in lovely Rhinebeck become a hot spot of family fun with agricultural and horticultural displays, lots of farm animals, decadent treats, live entertainment, vendors and a carnival midway that will really wow the kids.
-Planning ahead is best since ride tickets are less expensive if purchased in advance by August 19.
+Planning ahead is best since ride tickets are less expensive if purchased in advance by midnight on August 18.
 Be warned: Most of the rides are best for older kids.
 Families with younger children will probably want to stick with cheering on Frisbee-catching dogs, watching the pony rodeo or strolling through the stables.
 They'll also be able to see their country peers show off their prize farm animals.
-There's lots of live entertainment, too, including kid talent shows and animal contests like pig racing, plus jugglers, clowns, bull riding, motocross spectacles and blast-from-the-past bands like Loverboy and Night Ranger.
+There's lots of live entertainment, too, including kid talent shows and animal contests like pig racing, plus jugglers, clowns, bull riding, motocross spectacles and bands.
 Tickets to the big attractions aren't included with admission so check the website for schedule and prices.
-New this year: a free app with a map, the complete schedule and even the ability to buy tickets on the go.
+Also, download the free app with a map, the complete schedule and even the ability to buy tickets on the go.

 The Great New York State Fair – Syracuse, NY